Canada's Capital Furry Convention

 View all frequently asked questions

-There are dining options within the Brookstreet, and you can purchase some travel items at the B Cafe, but here are other nearby options for food and shopping.
+There are usually dining options within the event venue, but there are other nearby options for food and shopping.

 A staff recmmendation for great poutine.

 "Ottawa's favorite poutine chip wagon since 1989"

 Also burgers, hot dogs, sausages, and other food truck favourites.

 Monday to Saturday, 11:00AM to 6:00PM

 Italian inspired cuisine, including pizzas and other dishes in a casual atmosphere.

 Hours: Breakfast, and Dinner.

 Hours: 6:30AM to midnight